JohnKurlak/algorithmic-problem-solving/README.md

 Hi, my name is John Kurlak.
 Thanks for checking out my book!
 Hopefully reading this book will be as rewarding to you as writing it has been for me.

-I'm a software engineer at Microsoft who is passionate about algorithms and problem solving.
+I'm a software engineer at Facebook who is passionate about algorithms and problem solving.
 I have written this book to teach you what I've learned as I've studied algorithms over the past few years.
 I hope to continue adding to the book as I learn more!

 ## Motivation